medic/cht-docs/content/en/contribute/code/core/dev-environment.md

 Now you have everything installed and can begin development!
 You'll need three separate terminals when doing development.

-In the first terminal we'll compile and deploy the web application by runing:
+In the first terminal we'll compile and deploy the web application by running:

 ```shell
 cd ~/cht-core && npm run build-dev-watch